weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md

 This module is not available on Weaviate Cloud Services.
 :::

+### Memory requirements

+The `multi2vec-bind` module requires a significant amount of memory to run.
+You may need to increase the memory limit for the `multi2vec-bind` container to 12 GB or more, such as through Docker Desktop's settings.

 ### Docker Compose file

 To use `multi2vec-bind`, you must enable it in your Docker Compose file (e.g. `docker-compose.yml`).